Clean Energy Capitalist Shares Vision of a Green America

 NEW YORK (October 27, 2020) — Steve Melink, CEO of Melink Corporation, today announced the publication of Fusion Capitalism: A Clean Energy Vision for Conservatives.
 The book is published with ForbesBooks, the exclusive business book publishing imprint of Forbes.

 In Fusion Capitalism, clean energy expert Steve Melink shares his vision of a clean energy future.
-In Melink’s view, the economy, national security, public health, and a sustainable environment are all inextricably linked to the world’s energy infrastructure – making the transition to alternative energy one of the greatest opportunities of the 21st Century.
-Sustainability, he argues, must become a core national value because it is fundamental to the future of America’s success.
+In Melink’s view, the economy, national security, public health, and a sustainable environment are all linked to the world’s energy infrastructure.
+These intricate links make the transition to alternative energy one of the greatest opportunities of the 21st Century.
+As such, sustainability, must become a core national value because of its fundamental importance to future success.

 “If America is to remain a world leader, we must rise to the new challenges and opportunities of our time,” said Melink.
 “Our values should demand a fresh take on our love affair with fossil fuels and the costs, risks, and liabilities they impose on society.
 If we don’t commit to the equivalent of a moon race on clean energy, we will cede our power and influence over to those more willing to adapt.”